guilhermegjr/star-wars-planet-quiz-game/README.md

 I did not used any front-end framework, such as **Angular Material**, **Ionic**, **Bootstrap** and so on.
 I decided to use just the good and old **CSS** to create all the style of the application.

+I also used **@media screen** to make the UI responsible and to have some differences in Mobile screens.

 # Apllication structure

 # About the develoment workflow